rajtmana/spark-cassandra-integrations/README.md

 # Apache Spark - Apache Cassandra Integration

 ## Introduction
 This is a repository containing "getting started" kind of scala code for using Apache Spark with Apache Cassandra.
-All the code base given in this repository are run on the following versions of the softawres
+All the code base given in this repository are run on the following versions of the softawres:

 1. Apache Spark - Built from the latest code from the trunk
 2. Apache Cassandra - Built from the latest code from the trunk
 3. Datastax Spark Cassandra Connector - Built from the latest code from the trunk